Facebook says Apple is hurting small businesses

 Until the latest changes in iOS 14, mobile-app developers were allowed to use the IDFA to track Apple customers by default.
 To stop the tracking, Apple customers had to toggle off the feature in the device’s settings.
 With the new pop-up messages, customers are confronted with a choice.

 Facebook criticized Apple in August for making the change, which had not yet been implemented in iOS 14.
 Following Facebook’s criticism, Apple delayed the move in an effort to give businesses more time to adjust.
-At the time, Facebook said in a blog post that the move would render its off-platform ad network so ineffective that it may not make sense to offer it to developers at all.
+At the time, Facebook said in a blog post the move would render its off-platform ad network so ineffective that it may not make sense to offer it to developers at all.
 “This is not a change we want to make, but unfortunately Apple’s updates to iOS14 have forced this decision,” the company said in a blog post in August.

 Facebook’s criticism of Apple on Wednesday echoes similar criticisms from iOS developers that say the company charges exorbitant fees.
 Apple collects a 30 percent cut of most revenue app developers earn on the App Store.
 Apple recently reduced that fee to 15 percent for app developers with less than $1 million in revenue.
 The fee goes up to 30 percent when they begin earning more revenue.